Sodium-Man/Kala-Bhavan-E-Commerce-for-Artisans/README.md

 - Secure checkout process to complete your purchase.
 - User authentication and account management.
 - Manage your profile and view order history.
-- Contact form to get in touch with the KalaKriti team.
+- Contact form to get in touch with the KalaBhavan team.

 ## Technologies Used